Mauritius - Useful travel information

 In Mauritius, when we speak of “the north”, Grand Bay is the first thing that comes to mind.
 Grand Bay, through sustained development, has become the premier tourist destination of Mauritius.
-The starting point of nautical trips to the northern islands and other sea activities, Grand Bay has two beaches, one of which is “La Cuvette", a discreet hideaway, where you can still found the rare “tec-tec” hidden in the sand, small white shells that need to be preserved.
+The starting point of nautical trips to the northern islands and other sea activities, Grand Bay has two beaches, one of which is “La Cuvette", a discreet hideaway, where you can still find the rare “tec-tec” hidden in the sand, small white shells that need to be preserved.
 Take a walk through the narrow streets behind the main road and enjoy what the small local boutiques have to offer.
 Known for its wide variety of restaurants and its nightlife, you will immediately be drawn to this charming and exuberant village.

 Another picturesque village in the north of Mauritius is Cap Malheureux, with its famous red-roofed church, its view of the northern islands and its important fishing community.